 Before employee is served with disciplinary notice, the proposed disciplinary actions will be reviewed by the Navajo Nation Department of Justice (DOJ) to ensure that disciplinary action have merits; are supported by the evidence provided; and can withstand scrutiny under Chapter’s personnel policies manual and the Navajo Preference in Employment Act (NPEA).
 The Chapter will adhere to the DOJ established review process including the completion of standard DOJ forms.

-B. Disciplinary Action:
+Disciplinary Action:

 Employees whose job performance or conduct is unsatisfactory, or who violate policies, or regulations can be disciplined.
 In the interest of administering justice as uniformly as possible in accordance with the policies stated, a Table of Penalties is incorporated herein as Exhibit L. Depending on how serious it is, the disciplinary action may result in: